 Teach Me

-It happens to almost all of us at some point—we feel that burning sensation in the chest after a glass of wine, a dinner of spaghetti and meatballs, or that late-night bowl of potato chips.
-It’s heartburn, and you feel it when acid from the stomach spills into the esophagus, which is called acid reflux.
+It happens to almost all of us at some point — we feel that burning sensation in the chest after a glass of wine, a dinner of spaghetti and meatballs, or that late-night bowl of potato chips.
+It’s heartburn and it happens when acid from the stomach spills into the esophagus, which is called acid reflux.
 It can be quite painful.

-According to the National Institutes of Health, certain foods often trigger symptoms:
+According to the National Institutes of Health, certain foods often trigger common symptoms:

 • High-acid foods like citrus fruits and tomatoes